Lauren Witzke

-Lauren Elena Witzke (born February 9, 1988) is an American far-right political activist known for her anti-LGBTQ views and promotion of QAnon.
+Lauren Elena Witzke (born February 9, 1988) is an American far-right political activist known for her anti-LGBTQ, anti-Zionist, white nationalist, and antisemitic views as well as her promotion of QAnon.
 Witzke was the Republican nominee in the 2020 United States Senate election in Delaware, which she lost to incumbent Democrat Chris Coons.
 She is a former TV show host for TruNews.

 Early life and education

 Witzke was born on February 9, 1988, in Delmar, Delaware.
-She attended Goldey–Beacom College, where she earned a BA in business management.
+She attended Goldey–Beacom College, where she earned a bachelor's degree in business management.
 At Goldey–Beacom, she played softball as a catcher and shortstop, and volleyball initially as a setter and then defensive specialist.

 Career

 2020 Senate election

 On September 16, 2020, Witzke won the Republican primary for the 2020 Senate election in Delaware with 57% of the vote, defeating attorney and former Marine James DeMartino.
 Witzke said that her opponent was a "RINO", an acronym for 'Republican in name only'.
 Her candidacy was not endorsed by the Delaware state Republican Party who had instead decided to endorse DeMartino.
 Witzke's Senate campaign was endorsed by white nationalist Nick Fuentes, who had marched in the August 2017 white nationalist rally in Charlottesville.
 Witzke accepted Fuentes' endorsement with the response of "Thank you, Nick!"
 During the general election campaign, Witzke claimed without evidence that Hunter Biden's laptop contained illicit images of "Chris Coons' daughter in addition to seven other underaged girls."
 PolitiFact rated the claim to be false.

 In the November 2020 general election, Witzke was defeated by incumbent Senator Chris Coons 59-38%.